Blog Post

 Here’s the pickle: overbilling is intentional.
 You know what you’re doing.
 Maybe you didn’t know it was wrong, but now you do.
 So, it’s time to put the kibosh on these fraudulent activities—otherwise, denied claims will be the least of your worries.

-To shut down overbilling, you must provide medically necessary services specific to the patient’s treatment plan—and only bill for the services you actually provide.
+To shut down overbilling, you must provide medically necessary services specific to the patient’s treatment plan—and only bill for the therapeutic services you provide.
 Curious about the definition of a “medically necessary” service?
-Per the APTA, the following factors determine if treatment is medically necessary:
+Per the American Physical Therapy Association (APTA), the following factors determine if treatment is medically necessary:

 • A licensed PT determines it is so based on an evaluation;